 - Ensure the correct use and good working condition of PPE such as safety helmets, hearing protectors, goggles, high visibility vests, protective gloves, protective clothing, knee pads, and safety footwear.

 - Do not remove the safety devices of a machine or appliance.
-Discuss any safety defects that you have observed with your employer and occupational safety representative.
+Discuss any safety defects that you have observed with your employer and safety representative.

 - In addition to your own safety, ensure that your work does not pose any risks to other workers on the worksite.